Department of Communication

 Focus on the way visual and design elements are used to conceive, produce, and critique mediated messages.
 Includes the study of design principles using light, color, space, sound, motion, and mise-en-scene for print, video, and film messages.

-An introduction of practices and procedures basic to media production facilities.
+An introduction to practices and procedures used in media production facilities.

 MCOM 2685 Producing 3 s.h.